 The Mine Development Envelope is already largely disturbed as a result of current and historic mining operations.
 Of the 1,919 ha Mine Development Envelope, approximately 54.8% of the Mine Development Envelope is existing mining related disturbance, 6.6% is rehabilitated mining disturbance, 3.9% is water bodies (dams), 2.7% is a cleared farmland area and 0.5% is a plantation area.
 The remaining 31.5% comprises native vegetation.

-1.6 What is the size of the proposed action area development footprint (or work area) including disturbance footprint and avoidance footprint (if relevant)?
+1.6 What is the size of the development footprint or work area?
+Provide the development area in hectares if possible